BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

   - Note: You might need to `refresh` your browser or `reload` the page to get the update
 - Explore the Offerings

-NOTE: You can copy an Offering ID when you click on the Offering and then `Copy ID to Clipboard`.

 ### 5. Download Java Template Project

 `git clone https://github.com/BCX18ConnectedLife/big-iot.git`

 ### 6. Import the Project into your IDE

-- Eclipse IDE:
+- For Eclipse IDE:
-  - File --> Imprt --> Gradle Project
+  - Go to `File` -> `Import` -> `Gradle Project`
-    NOTE: If you don't see the Gradle Project import option, you first have to install the Eclipse grade tooling (`buildship`) - see [here](http://www.vogella.com/tutorials/EclipseGradle/article.html)
+    - NOTE: If you don't see the Gradle Project import option, you first have to install the Eclipse gradle tooling (`buildship`) - see [here](http://www.vogella.com/tutorials/EclipseGradle/article.html) for further information
   - Select the consumer template project directory: `big-iot/java-template-consumer`
   - Import the project

 ### 7. Update Properties Files

-- Update your Consumer ID and Secret in the `example.properties` file (see route directory of the template project)
+Update your Consumer ID and Secret in the `example.properties` file (see route directory of the template project)

+NOTE: You can copy the Consumer ID and SECRET when you open your newly created Consumer instance on the Web Portal, and then click on `Copy ID to Clipboard` and `Load Consumer Secret` followed by `Copy Secret to Clipbard` (top right).

 ### 8. Edit the Example Consumer Java application